 - Our Teachers College ranks in the top 25 in the nation for number of nationally recognized educator preparation programs offered.

-- The MAE in Educational Administration program is nationally recognized by the nation’s leading accrediting organization for principal preparation programs, the Educational Leadership Constituency Council (ELCC).
+- The MAE in Educational Administration program is nationally recognized by the nation’s leading accrediting organization for principal preparation programs, the National Policy Board for Educational Administration (NPBEA).

 - Our national presence in the field of education gives Ball State grads an edge when competing for education leadership positions.

-For the widest array of P-12 experiences, your 6-credit “principal internship” is served at an elementary school and a middle school or high school.
+For the widest array of PK-12 experiences, your 6-credit Principal Internship is served at an elementary school and a middle school or high school.
 Your internship can be served at your workplace, as well as a nearby second school location of another level.

-The required internship gives you practical experience in applying the Educational Leadership Constituents Council ELLC standards for principals as you work collaboratively with a building level administrator.
+The required internship gives you practical experience in applying the National Educational Leadership Preparation (NELP) standards for principals as you work collaboratively with a building level administrator.
 For two semesters, you will actively participate in the decision-making role of a school administrator.
 For an “on level” semester, you will serve in your own school or grade level of teaching.
 You will also pursue an “off-level” semester internship in another building and at other grade levels.
 Both an elementary and secondary internship experience are required.

-36-credit program can be completed in as little as 18-20 months.
+This 36-credit program can be completed in as little as 18-20 months allowing you the flexibility to learn at a pace that fits your schedule and goals.

 A New Integrative STEM Education Course

-Check with your advisor, Rachel Geesa, before enrolling, to see if this course is right for you and your career goals.
+Check with your advisor, Ted Rankin, before enrolling, to see if this course is right for you and your career goals.

 Courses from the Department of Educational Leadership: